 - Smoked Salmon Canapés: These smoked salmon canapés with cucumber are the perfect bite sized food.
 The canapés are made with seafood and a lemon artichoke cream cheese spread.
 They're a super elegant hors d'oeuvre!

 - Sushi: Sushi is raw or cooked fish/shellfish rolled on seasoned rice.
 Sashimi is raw fish eaten without rice.
 Either would make amazing party appetizers!

 - Shrimp Cocktail: This can be expensive if you're serving it in large quantities.
 However, try making it at home for a large costs savings.
 There are many beautiful presentation ideas for shrimp cocktail including in mini shooters or on a buffet tray.

 - Fig and Goat Cheese Phyllo Cups: You only need three ingredients to make a quick, easy, and amazing tasting appetizer.
 This is a great vegetarian friendly option.

 - Prosciutto Wrapped Pears with Blue Cheese: Cocktail picks make a beautifully presented appetizer.
 These pears are wrapped with prosciutto to give a sweet and salty combination.

-- Cheese Board: You can make mini cheese boards with your favorite charcuterie (salami, prosciutto, soppressata), along with your favorite cheeses like blue cheese, parmesan cheese, or cheddar.
+- Cheese Board: You can make mini cheese boards with your favorite charcuterie (salami, prosciutto, soppressata), along with your favorite cheeses like blue cheese, parmesan cheese, baked brie, or cheddar.
 This is a great protein-packed appetizer.

 - Antipasto Skewers: Antipasto Skewers are loaded with zesty flavors like mozzarella, salami, olives, tomatoes, and basil.
 They're a great finger food option for a party.